Roy N. Martin

 - Expedites the process so that you can get on with your life

 - Maintains privacy for both spouses and the children

 Unfortunately, there are times when one spouse, for whatever reason, is not willing and able to work with the other.
 In those cases, litigation may be the best avenue by which to address the needs of your family.
 Typically, this will require more funds and time to achieve a less optimal outcome than would have resulted had both spouses worked together effectively and in good faith.
 However, you can only control your choices; not those of your spouse.

 The court is analogous to the hospital emergency room in that each is a painful, terrifying and expensive place to be.
 No sane person wakes up on a beautiful day and says, “I hope I wind up in the emergency room today.”
 But if you were seriously injured, you would want to be in the emergency room as quickly as possible – even though it’s an expensive, frightening and painful place.
 Similarly, in the event you should need to protect your interests or those of your children from a spouse acting in bad faith, it might be wise to expeditiously get yourself and your case into court.

-Regardless of the approach, whether non-adversarial or litigious, the goals of representation remain the same: To achieve the highest quality result while preserving as much of your financial and emotional resources as possible.
+Regardless of the particular approach, my goal is to help those who come to me for help to achieve the highest quality result while preserving as much of their financial and emotional resources as possible.